Periodic Freight Demand Estimation for Large-scale Tactical Planning: Computational Results

-Two important findings emerge.
+Two important findings emerge \ef{from the results}.
 First, the tactical cost has an important variation over the different periodic demand estimates.
 This underlines the importance of the periodic demand estimation problem.
 Second, using another estimate than the commonly used mean periodic demand $\mathbf{y}^{\text{p}}_{\text{mean}}$ can lead to an important cost reduction.
-In our case using the third quartile $\mathbf{y}^{\text{p}}_{\text{q3}}$ reduces the total costs by 33.6\% in $I1$, and by 12.4\% in $I2$.
-When a smaller periodic demand estimate is used, $\mathbf{y}^{\text{p}}_{\text{mean}}$ and $\mathbf{y}^{\text{p}}_{\text{q2}}$ for instance, less blocks are built, at the expense of outsourced demand.
+In our case using the third quartile $\mathbf{y}^{\text{p}}_{\text{q3}}$ reduces the total costs by 33.6\% in $I1$, and by 12.4\% in $I2$ with respect to $\mathbf{y}^{\text{p}}_{\text{mean}}$.
+When a smaller periodic demand estimate is used, $\mathbf{y}^{\text{p}}_{\text{mean}}$ and $\mathbf{y}^{\text{p}}_{\text{q2}}$ for instance, less blocks are built \gl{(the numbers of variables where $z_b = 1$ decreases)}\efsec{.
+This leads to increased outsourced demand when actual demand is higher than planned as there are not enough blocks for all commodities.}

-We analyze the total periodic demand relative to the total actual demand to explain the results.
-We report the values in Table~\ref{table:relative_demands_reference}.
+We analyze total periodic demand \efsec{($T \sum_{k \in \mathcal{K}} y_k^{\text{p}}$)} relative to total actual demand \efsec{($\sum_{t=1}^T\sum_{k \in \mathcal{K}} y_{tk}$)} to explain the results.
+We report the values \efsec{for each mapping} in Table~\ref{table:relative_demands_reference}.
 The total periodic demand of $\mathbf{y}^\text{p}_{\text{max}}$ is almost three times larger than the one of $\mathbf{y}^{\text{p}}_{\text{q3}}$ in both instances which explains the large gap in their costs.
 The design made from solving $\textbf{BP}(\textbf{y}_{\text{q3}}^{\text{p}})$ is based on a lower estimation of the periodic demand than $\textbf{BP}(\textbf{y}_{\text{max}}^{\text{p}})$ which generates fewer blocks in the network.
-The advantage is that they are better used: the design from solving $\textbf{BP}(\textbf{y}_{\text{max}}^{\text{p}})$ is made of a large number of small blocks which cannot accommodate all demands.
-Hence the increase in outsourced demand.
-We highlight that while the increase in outsourced demand seems large, it represents only few percent of the total demand.
+The advantage is that they \efsec{can be} better used\efsec{.
+T}he design from solving $\textbf{BP}(\textbf{y}_{\text{max}}^{\text{p}})$ is made of a large number of small blocks \gl{(the number of variables where $z_b = 1$ is large)} which cannot accommodate all actual demands. \efsec{In this case, outsourced demand increases for certain commodities because the shared train capacities are divided between a large number of blocks (some actual demands $x_{tbk}$ need to be fixed to zero to satisfy capacity constraints).} We highlight that while the increase in outsourced demand seems large, it represents only few percent of the total demand.